 Equally iconic is the Queen’s handbag, perhaps the most familiar item in her wardrobe.
 The bags are created by British brand Launer, and she is said to own 200 of them, all with elongated straps to allow for the necessary hand shaking.
 There has long been speculation about the bag’s contents.
 There is always a folded £5 note for the church collection on Sundays, some commentators have claimed, and a lipstick and mirror.
 And a mobile phone, suggest others - to call her grandchildren.
 The Queen has been said to use her bag to communicate subtly with her staff – if she places her bag on the table at a dinner, for instance, it discreetly semaphores the message that she would like the event to come to an end.
 In a recent formal family photo, one of the Queen’s small great-granddaughters clutches the large handbag proudly, as if to emphasise - and slightly lampoon - its near-mythic, talismanic status.

 When the occasion demands it – for evening or a high state occasion - the Queen has always emerged triumphant in a fully regal ensemble.
 Her elegant beaded gowns, white fox-fur capes and glittering jewellery complete with tiara are a signature grand combination.
-The fact that this is a fashionable look this year, (Alexander McQueen, Saint Laurent, Gucci and Valentino have all incorporated a regal touch in their spring/summer collections this year) would seem to suggest that the royal nonagenarian’s ingenious sartorial messaging is still working its magic.
+Alexander McQueen, Saint Laurent, Gucci and Valentino have all recently incorporated a regal touch in their collections.
+This, and the Queen's recent appearance on fashion's front row would seem to suggest that the royal nonagenarian’s ingenious sartorial messaging is still working its magic.

 To comment on and see more stories from BBC Designed, you can follow us on Facebook, Twitter and Instagram.